sematext/docs/docs/logagent/filters.md

 - data - the raw (input filter) or parsed data (output filter)
 - callback - MUST be called.
   - callback() without parameters drops the event.
-  - callback (null,data) will pass the log event to the next filter or output plugin.
+  - callback (null, data) will pass the log event to the next filter or output plugin.
   - callback(error) will report an error and drops the event

 Node.js modules can be loaded as filter function with the ```module``` keyword.
-A module can be declared inline as JavaScript function using ```!!js/function >>``` in the module property.
+A module can be declared inline as a JavaScript function using ```!!js/function >>``` in the module property.
 Properties in the config section are passed to the filter function as "config" object.

 Example, using npm modules:
 ```yaml